-The Manpower Law is silent on this matter.
-However, MOCI Regulation No. 20/2016 generally stipulates that data subjects are entitled to obtain historical data on personal information that has been provided.
-Therefore, employees/labour unions are entitled to request records about their personal information kept by the employers, entitlement to which can be set forth in detail under the employment agreement, CR or CLA.
+The labour-related laws and regulations are silent on this matter.
+However, the PDP Law and MOCI Regulation No. 20/2016 grants data subjects the right to access and obtain copies of their personal data, and to acquire and/or use personal data concerning themselves in a structured, commonly used and/or electronic system-readable format.
+Therefore, employees/labour unions are entitled to request records detailing their personal information kept by the employers, entitlement to which can be set forth in detail under the employment agreement, CR or CLA.
 8.3 Are employers entitled to carry out pre-employment checks on prospective employees (such as criminal record checks)?

 Pre-employment checks on prospective employees are not specifically regulated under Indonesian law.
 In practice, some employers carry out pre-employment checks on their prospective employees.
-Nevertheless, if pre-employment checks are to be carried out through a database stored electronically that is not officially published by an authorised institution, the employers must obtain express consent from the prospective employees to carry out such pre-employment checks.
+Under the PDP law, pre-employment checks, even those to be carried out through a database that is not officially published by an authorised institution, are generally allowed.